 1. Start by building one small vertical fence with V-poles.
-On the ground, nine feet from the vertical, place a plank on
+On the ground, nine feet from the vertical, place a plank on the landing side.

 2. Once your horse understands the exercise, you can add more elements.
 Place the second vertical eight feet from the plank and, again, add another canter plank nine feet from this second vertical on the landing side.